 The goal of many of the recent studies done on jump squats was to find out if the power output at the knee, hip and ankles were affected by changes in external load as the exercise was performed.

-To study this thought, one research team recruited 12 resistance-trained males who had regularly participated in resistance training programs during the previous year.
+The research team recruited 12 resistance-trained males who had regularly participated in resistance training programs during the previous year.

-They were also involved in sports such as soccer, football, and basketball.
-(This is important as they all already played sports where power is a necessity, so they have already created certain instabilities in their bodies).
+They were also involved in sports such as soccer, football, and basketball (this is important as they all already played sports where power is a necessity, so they have already created certain instabilities in their bodies).

 The researchers recorded different measurements from the subjects during two testing period.